Sales Management 101

 What is sales management?

-Sales management is the process of planning, recruiting, training, organizing, supervising, and coordinating an organization's sales force.
-Whether you are selling a service or a product, sales managers are responsible for managing the sales force, setting the objectives for the team, planning and controlling the entire sales process, and ultimately ensuring the execution of the team vision.
-More than any other group in an organization, the role of a sales team is probably the most crucial one, since it has a direct impact on an organization's revenue.
+Sales management is the process of planning, recruiting, training, organizing, supervising and coordinating an organization's sales force.
+Sales managers are responsible for managing the sales force, setting the team's objectives, planning and controlling the entire sales process, and ultimately ensuring the execution of the team's vision.

 Setting up a sales process for your business.

-As you can see in the above illustration of the marketing and sales funnel, sales plays a huge role at the bottom of the funnel, and it becomes paramount for you, as a sales manager, to have the right process in place to convert the leads passed on to you by your marketing team.
-Here’s a step-by-step explanation of what you need to do at every stage of the sales cycle to maximize your chances of converting those promising leads in your pipeline.
+As you can see in the illustration of the marketing and sales funnel above, sales plays a huge role at the bottom of the funnel.
+It's therefore paramount that you, as a sales manager, have the right process in place to convert the leads your marketing team passes on to you.
+Here's a step-by-step explanation of what you need to do at every stage of the sales cycle to maximize your chances of converting those promising leads in your sales pipeline.

 A step-by-step guide to build an efficient sales process